kiwisincebirth/TRS-80-MODEL-1-K/README.md

 ## Features

-The board started with the Japanese board as a base, because it is slightly upgraded over the US board with some notable improvements that carry over:
-- The Video sync has been upgraded with improved stability, and 50Hz support
-- The cassette input has minor improvements in the A/D design.

-Unfortunately this means the Japanese Service manual has be used ss a base for the basic schematic and component ID's as they are quite different than the US Model 1.
+The board started with the Japanese board as a base, because it is slightly upgraded over the US board with some notable minor improvements.
+This means the Japanese Service manual has be used as a base for the basic schematic and component ID's as they are quite different from the US Model 1.

 The Japanese "specific" features have been removed to align this back to being a US Model 1.
 This includes the keyboard and Japanese Kana character set support.